LT-Intro-To-AI-SY2425/a1-intro-to-python-nfulk/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+I think it is easier in some ways than javascript which I used last year.
+However I have struggled a bit with learning it and need more practice with it.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+A lot of things are similar such as while loops, for loops, and if, else if, else statements.
+However, I have found differences in the structures and making variables which is so much easier than javascript.

 3. What are some things that you learned through this assignment?
+I learned everything we did as I had no prior knowledge to the python coding language which meant everything was new to me.